mangrovedao/mangrove-core/README.md

 - Deployment scripts should inherit the `Deployer` contract.
 - You should call `outputDeployment()` at the end of your scripts.
-  - When `outputDeployment()` gets called, a file all known deployed contracts are written to `addresses/deployed.backup/<network>-latest.json`
+  - When `outputDeployment()` gets called, a file with all known deployed contracts are written to `addresses/deployed.backup/<network>-latest.json`
 - You should set `WRITE_DEPLOY=true` when running scripts that you want to broadcast.
   - When `WRITE_DEPLOY=true`, the contract set is also written to `addresses/deployed/<network>.json`.